How Much Do You Really Make? It Might Be Less Than You Think

 Calculate Your Total Work Time

 When you think of your unpaid work hours, you might consider only lunch breaks off the clock, but I go further than that.
 I count every minute from the moment I leave the house.
-Time is the ultimate currency of life, so I want a true accounting of the hours I pay to buy money (if you think about it, this sentence isn’t as confusing as it might sound at first).
+Time is the ultimate currency of life, so I want a true accounting of the hours.

 You might easily forget some of these activities.
 Make sure you include all of the time that is related to your source of income.